-Camille is currently the Acting Associate Provost of the world-renowned School of Design at Pratt Institute and is a Professor in the Interior Design and Art and Design Education Departments.
-Her focus is in inclusive pedagogy and equitable education spaces through pedagogy and built environments.
+Camille most recently was the Acting Associate Provost of Academic Affairs at Pratt Institute and a Professor in the Interior Design and Art and Design Education Departments.
+Her focus was inclusive pedagogy and equitable education spaces through pedagogy and built environments.

-In Martin-Thomsen Architecture Camille is joined by her partner in life, Henning Martin-Thomsen, Architect MAA, Denmark (he, him, his), Director of Operations and Communication.
+In Martin-Thomsen Architecture Camille is joined by her partner in life, Henning Martin-Thomsen, Architect MAA, Denmark, Int'l Assoc.
+AIA, (he, him, his).
 Henning brings his extensive background in urban design, community involvement, communication, education, sustainability, and leadership to the studio.

-Henning was the CEO of the Architects Association of Denmark (Danish equivalent to the AIA in the US) and also worked as Head of Division for Realdania, a self-endowed philanthropic association with close to 165.000 members working for the common good by supporting projects in the built environment all over Denmark.
+Henning was the CEO of the Danish Association of Architects (Danish equivalent to the AIA in the US) and also worked as Head of Division for Realdania, a self-endowed philanthropic association with close to 165.000 members working for the common good by supporting projects in the built environment all over Denmark.

 Henning has published and lectured extensively on architecture, architectural policies, cities and urban policies in both Europe and the US.
 He has served on the World Future Council, Commission on Cities and Climate Change in Hamburg (Germany), and as a Thought Leader for CLEAR Village Foundation, based in London (UK).

-Currently he serves as the Program Director for Architecture and Design at DIS – Study Abroad in Scandinavia, a Copenhagen-based study abroad institution serving upper-division undergraduate students from American colleges and universities.
-Before taking on his current role, he worked for 15 years as a part-time faculty at DIS teaching both architecture and urban design studio and lecture-based courses on Scandinavian design, urban design theories, and Danish architectural history.
+From 2013 to 2022 Henning served as the Program Director for Architecture & Design and Urban Studies at DIS – Study Abroad in Scandinavia, a Copenhagen-based study abroad institution serving upper-division undergraduate students from American colleges and universities.
+Beginning his part-time teaching tenure at DIS already in 1997 Henning over the years has taught both architecture and urban design studio and lecture-based courses on Scandinavian design, urban design theories, international contemporary architecture theory, and Danish architectural history.

-Henning holds degrees in both political science and architecture, and is a Master of Management Development from the Copenhagen Business School.
+Henning graduated as Architect MAA from the Aarhus School of Architecture, Aarhus, Denmark.
+He holds a degree in political science from Aarhus University, Denmark, and is a Master of Management Development from the Copenhagen Business School, Denmark.
 Most recently Henning has earned the International Education Diversity & Inclusion Certificate from US based Diversity Abroad.